tasmota/docs/docs/FAQ.md

 DD-WRT also has Wi-Fi Multi-Media (WMM) enabled by default.
 Disabling WMM can resolve connectivity issues.

-### I entered the wrong Wi-Fi information
+### I entered wrong Wi-Fi information
-- If you have a device with a button and the button is configured as a component in the Tasmota settings (e.g., GPIO0 - Button1), you can try pressing the button to force the device into [Wi-Fi configuration mode](Buttons-and-Switches#4-short-presses) with 4 short presses of the button.
+If you have a device with a button and the button is configured as a component in the Tasmota settings (e.g., GPIO0 - Button1), you can try pressing the button to force the device into [Wi-Fi configuration mode](Buttons-and-Switches#4-short-presses) with 4 short presses of the button.

-- If that didn't work reset your device using [Fast power cycle device recovery](Device-Recovery.md#fast-power-cycle-device-recovery)
+If that didn't work reset your device using [Fast power cycle device recovery](Device-Recovery.md#fast-power-cycle-device-recovery)

-- If you are unsure what SSID you have entered, you can try to find that with special Wi-Fi sniffing tools.
+If you are unsure what SSID you have entered, you can try to find that with special Wi-Fi sniffing tools.
 For example [Nirsoft WifiChannelMonitor](https://www.nirsoft.net/utils/wifi_channel_monitor.html) can show your mistakenly configured SSID name.
   **Linux system example:**
   ```
   apt install aircrack-ng wireshark